javierarce/epub-boilerplate/README.md

 ePub Boilerplate is a simple template that helps you build ePub-formatted books.

-## How to use it
+## How to use the template

-1. Get the template:
+1. Clone the repo:

         $ git clone git@github.com:javierarce/epub-boilerplate.git